Wolverine971/9takes/src/blog/enneagram/enneagram-workplace-team-building.md

 	/>
 </div>

-The "culture" of a company can be make or break.
+<p class="firstLetter">The "culture" of a company can be make or break.
 While all organizations strive to create productive and efficient work environments, they often overlook a critical aspect of their company's culture: the personality types and communication styles of their employees.
 The leadership often consciously or subconsciously expects everyone to act, think and feel like they do.
-This is where the Enneagram can give us a lens into understanding the different ways people think, act and feel in a workplace.
+This is where the Enneagram can give us a lens into understanding the different ways people think, act and feel in a workplace.</p>

 The hope is that by understanding the Enneagram types of employees, leadership and organizations can create a more inclusive and supportive workplace culture that fosters collaboration, creativity, and innovation.